prncevince/konoha-template/README.md

 Initially, a few manual maintenance commands need to be run.

+They can either be run manually as described below OR via the script:

+- `setup.sh`

+in your own shell environment.
+You do need to change the `git@url` to the new presentation's repo.

 ### Checkout theme's `master` branch

 The git clone command clone's the theme submodule at the HEAD position.
 We need to checkout the master (making sure to `cd` back to the superproject's main directory for the next step).